 Spring Training in Arizona

-For 70 years now major league baseball teams and their fans have been coming to Arizona to partake in the Cactus League’s annual Rite of Spring, the re-birth and celebration of yet another baseball season.
-With most of the games beginning at 1:00 in the afternoon on weekdays and weekends alike, there’s always been an element of being on vacation or just playing hooky associated with attending spring training baseball games in Arizona.
-There’s something rejuvenating about basking away the afternoon hours at a ballgame during Arizona’s most hospitable season.
+For more than 70 years, major league baseball teams and their fans have been coming to Arizona to partake in the Cactus League’s annual Rite of Spring, the re-birth and celebration of yet another baseball season.
+With most of the games beginning at 1:00 in the afternoon on weekdays and weekends alike, there’s always been an element of being on vacation — or just playing hooky — associated with attending spring training baseball games in Arizona.
+There’s something rejuvenating about basking away a sunny afternoon at a ballgame during Arizona’s most hospitable season.

-Fifteen of Major League Baseball’s 30 teams play their Cactus League games at 10 spectacular state-of-the-art ballpark facilities all within close proximity to each other encompassed in the greater Phoenix Metropolitan region.
-From the nostalgic red-brick and green awning Scottsdale Stadium which still sits on the original site in the city’s historic Old Town Scottsdale to the majestic Salt River Fields at Talking Stick complex and its adjacent Talking Stick Resort Casino and the expansive Camelback Ranch and modern architectural marvel Goodyear Ballpark on the Phoenix rapidly evolving west side, all of the Cactus League ballparks are of distinct appeal.
+Fifteen of Major League Baseball’s 30 teams play their Cactus League games at 10 spectacular, state-of-the-art ballpark facilities all within close proximity to each other encompassed in the greater Phoenix Metropolitan region.
+From the nostalgic Scottsdale Stadium (which still sits on the original site in the city’s historic Old Town Scottsdale) to the majestic Salt River Fields at Talking Stick complex and its adjacent Talking Stick Resort Casino, to the expansive Camelback Ranch, to the modern architectural marvel, Goodyear Ballpark (on Phoenix’s rapidly evolving west side), all of the Cactus League ballparks are of distinct appeal.

-This year the Cactus League also boasts the distinction of hosting both the World Series champion Chicago Cubs and the American League Champion Cleveland Indians.
-The Cubs play their home exhibition games at the Cactus League’s newest and most bustling facility, Sloan Park, an homage to team’s historic Wrigley Field surrounded by a “taste of Chicago” and “Wrigleyville” flavor in Mesa’s Riverview shopping and entertainment district.
-The Indians share their modern open-air Goodyear Ballpark with their cross-state, cross-league rival Cincinnati Reds and are returning to the Cactus League as reigning American League champions for the first time since 1954.
-The entire National League western division; Colorado Rockies, Los Angeles Dodgers, Arizona Diamondbacks, Sand Diego Padres and San Francisco Giants and four out five American League West teams; the Los Angeles Angels of Anaheim, the Seattle Mariners, the Oakland A’s and Texas Rangers reside in Arizona in the spring as well as three of the NL central teams; the Milwaukee Brewers, Cubs and Reds and two AL Central teams; the Chicago White Sox and Kansas City Royals.
+The Chicago Cubs play their home exhibition games at the Cactus League’s newest and most bustling facility, Sloan Park, an homage to team’s historic Wrigley Field surrounded by a “taste of Chicago” and “Wrigleyville” flavor in Mesa’s Riverview shopping and entertainment district.
+The Cleveland Indians share their modern open-air Goodyear Ballpark with their cross-state, cross-league rival Cincinnati Reds.
+The entire National League western division: Colorado Rockies, Los Angeles Dodgers, Arizona Diamondbacks, San Diego Padres and San Francisco Giants and four out five American League West teams: the Los Angeles Angels of Anaheim, the Seattle Mariners, the Oakland A’s and Texas Rangers reside in Arizona in the spring as well as three of the NL central teams: the Milwaukee Brewers, Cubs and Reds and two AL Central teams; the Chicago White Sox and Kansas City Royals.

-Half of the players on both the Cubs and Indians 2016 World Series rosters have at one time or another participated in the Arizona Fall League, Major League Baseball’s premier developmental league takes place at six of the Cactus League’s 10 ballparks in the cities of Glendale, Peoria, Surprise, Mesa, Scottsdale and the Salt River Pima-Maricopa Indian Community.
-Our feature story “From the Fall League to the Fall Classic,” beginning on page ??? focuses on the 25 players from the 2016 World Series teams that have Fall League experience and the top prospects who recently participated in the 2016 Fall League season.
+Many players have at one time or another participated in the Arizona Fall League, Major League Baseball’s premier developmental league takes place at six of the Cactus League’s 10 ballparks in the cities of Glendale, Peoria, Surprise, Mesa, Scottsdale and the Salt River Pima-Maricopa Indian Community.
+Our feature story “LA Becomes the Center of the Cactus League Universe,” beginning on page 10, focuses on the LA Dodgers’ 10th anniversary in Glendale and the LA Angels’ signing of celebrated Japanese free agent, Shohei Ohtani.